hearts and minds

 The reality, and the nexus of the problem, is not that states or municipalities have tried to grant greater and broader rights to corporations.
 In contrast, states and municipalities have tried to regulate and control increasingly powerful trans-national corporations that know no ethics or morals or values or goals beyond maximizing their own short term pecuniary profit, and that can live forever and can grow to unlimited size – even “too big to fail”, as we have painfully learned.
 For a huge corporation, or alliance of corporations, that massive power means controlling governments and the public discourse, trampling on justice and human rights, destroying any values that compete with their own.
 The reality, and the nexus of the problem, is that the U.S. Supreme Court (beginning in 1886, and continuing in recent decades, including as recently as 2011) has overruled and negated municipal and county ordinances, state legislatures and courts, and the Congress, who have tried to reduce or control legalized bribery, to defend democracy, to promote the general welfare, and to protect the rights and the lives of the people and the planet from corporate tyranny.

 I disagree with you that corporations are our modern day collectives as strongly (but on purely subjective terms) as I disagree (but here, on solid, substantive grounds) that a corporation is a person.
 The implications of your speculation are too ominous and too horrible to contemplate.
 However, collectives are not mentioned in the Constitution any more than corporations are.
-That doesn’t mean that they didn’t or don’t exist.
+That doesn’t mean that they didn’t or don’t or can’t exist.
 They just were not mentioned, and (with the sole, important but unfortunately neglected exception of Article IV section 2, which defined the one and only explicit constitutional right of a “Party”) they were not granted any specific Constitutional rights.
 Persons are mentioned – many times – and the Constitutional rights of a “person” were spelled out.
 That’s what I’m talking about.
 The Constitution focuses on the people, and the U.S. Constitution leaves it to the Congress and to the states to define, confine, regulate, and license corporations – but always in compliance with the Constitution.
 The U.S. Constitution put people first.
-The Supreme Court has been changing that, in the most outrageous, most egregious, most insidious historical example of “legislating from the Bench” that we have ever suffered in the USA.
+The U.S. Constitution recognized that the people are sovereign, and that the people, alone, have inalienable rights.
+The Supreme Court has been changing that, in the most outrageous, most egregious, most insidious historical example of “subverting the Constitution from the Bench” that we have ever suffered in the USA.
 And the consequences are continuing to mount and have become catastrophic.

 Thank you for your thoughtful comments.
 Hopefully, other readers may wish to comment further on the substance of them.